 Although current practices are more efficient thanks to industrialization, modern coin presses work pretty much the same way.
 Hydraulic pressure is used to generate enough force to impart designs firmly and clearly.
 Some modern presses still use vertically-mounted hammer and anvil dies to press coins.
 Some others have come up with more efficient horizontal mounting methods that allow mints to strike even up to five coins simultaneously.

-Obverse of Coins Today
+The Obverse of Popular Bullion Coins Today

 Most coins feature the issuing country’s head of state on the obverse side.
 This practice was popularized by the Roman currency system – with circulating currency that featured the likeness of the Emperor ruling the Empire at the time.